Global existence, uniqueness and stability for nonlinear dissipative bulk-interface interaction systems: Introduction

 \subsection{Outline.}

 The paper is organized as follows.
-In the next section, we fix basic assumptions on the geometry and coefficient functions in \eqref{eq:plus} -- \eqref{eq:Gamma} and collect preliminary results on the bilinear form of energy dissipation associated to the system.
-In Section \ref{sec:The-Sesquilinear-form}, the main result on existence and uniquenees of global weak solutions is proved, including a bulk-interface maximum principle.
-In Section \ref{stability}, we show the bulk-interface Poincaré inequality, providing exponential stability for a global equilibrium under mass conservation.
-In the last Section \ref{sec:Extensions-and-concluding}, we discuss the relation of the model to the entropic Onsager system of heat diffusion and transfer derived in \cite{Mielke11a} and comment on straightforward extensions of the main results like the case of $\om = \emptyset$, higher regularity, dependence of coefficients on time, and the inclusion of lower-order perturbations.
+The next section contains basic assumptions on the geometry and coefficient functions in \eqref{eq:plus} – \eqref{eq:Gamma} and collects preliminary results on the bilinear form and linearized operator associated to the system.
+In Section \ref{sec:The-Sesquilinear-form}, the main result on existence and uniqueness of global solutions is proved.
+In Section \ref{stability}, the bulk-interface Poincaré inequality and exponential stability for the global equilibrium under mass conservation are shown.
+In the last Section \ref{sec:Extensions-and-concluding}, the relation of the model to the entropic Onsager system of heat diffusion and transfer derived in \citep{Miel13BII} are discussed and extensions of the main results like the case of $\om=\emptyset$, higher regularity, dependence of coefficients on time, and the inclusion of lower-order perturbations are given.